Setting Up Multi-Factor Authentication (MFA)

 2. You will be prompted with a new screen to enable two-factor authentication (2FA)

 1. Choose your preferred authentication method from the options listed below.
+Note: We recommend an authenticator app for anyone working in areas with limited mobile reception.

 1. SMS Text Message : Enter your mobile phone number to receive a verification code.